Don’t hide from the rain this winter, instead purchase a rain jacket designed to keep you dry and protected when the clouds open up.

 The hood of a rainwear jacket features a built-in visor and volume control capabilities, this allows the hood to be adjusted and fine-tuned according to how big or small you want the size of the opening.

 Majority of hiking specific rainwear jackets have pockets situated just above the hip belt and away from the shoulder straps.
 This design allows for easy access to pockets while wearing a daypack or hiking pack.
 Pocket zips can also double up as extra ventilation, such as in the Submerge Rain Jacket.
 First Ascent running and cycling jackets have pockets positioned lower on the garment, for easy access to race nutrition.

 Even the most breathable rain jackets can have perspiration build-up during strenuous activity.
 Incorporating pit zips or underarm vents into the design allows for further breathability and air movement.
 The Men's Vapourstretch Rain Jacket is a good example of a garment whch utilizes vents.

 First Ascent rainwear jackets, which fall into the activewear category, feature packable properties for easy storage when not in use.
 These jackets are designed to pack into their own pocket for convenience while on-the-go.
 Example: Diverge Waterproof Cycling Jacket, Submerge Rain Jacket.

 The First Ascent Vapoutex technology represents a high-performance and innovative fabric which offers superior waterproof protection.

-All garments bearing the Vapourtex mark feature an outer impervious to water, a seam sealed inner and a minimum spec of 2000m WP/ 3000mm BR.
+All garments bearing the Vapourtex mark features an outer impervious to water, a seam-sealed inner and a minimum spec of 2000m WP/ 3000mm BR.

 The durable First Ascent Vapourtex range will keep you dry in wet conditions, while allowing perspiration to pass to the outer surface, providing ultimate comfort during all expeditions.